mvdctop/Movie_Data_Capture/README.md

 * This software is only for technical exchange and academic exchange
 * **Please do not promote this project on popular social platforms**
 * The software author wrote this software to learn Python and improve programming
+* This software does not provide any clues for video download
 * Before using this software, please understand and abide by local laws and regulations.
 If there is any violation of local laws and regulations during the use of this software, * please do not use this software
 * When the user uses this software, if the user has any illegal acts in the local area, the user shall bear
 * It is strictly forbidden for users to use this software for commercial and personal intentions